MajaLinder/SEMFIRE/README.md

 - A checkbox to set the position of labels for bars and complete bars,
 - A checkbox to select the type of labels for percentage, value and category,
 - A radio button to show labels for "all", "marked rows" and "none"
-- A option for users to choose between a linear and logarithmic scale.
+- A option for users to choose between a linear and logarithmic scale,
+- Flexible labels on the value axis to display larger numbers.

 ## How to get started (with development server)